dvaumoron/partrenderer/README.md

 import "github.com/dvaumoron/partrenderer"
 ```

-And use it in two step:
+And use it in two step :

 ```Go
 // parse templates